LibrariesHacked/librarieshacked-web-content/projects/publiclibrariesnewswidget.md

 ---
-Title: public libraries news wordpress widget
+Title: public libraries news data
-Description: a WordPress plugin for displaying a public libraries news map of news stories.
+Description: a public libraries news data dashboard, with links to a WordPress plugin and widget code for embedding news data on websites.
-GitHub:
+GitHub: public-libraries-news
 Type: Project
 Template: projectpage
 ---